- Last updated:

 Council rate notices are issued in January and July.
 If you buy or sell your property just prior to either of these times, council may not have been notified of the sale before printing notices.
 So, if you receive a rate notice for a property you no longer own, please either forward the notice to the new owner or return it to council.

-A penalty can apply if notification of a sale is not provided to the Department of Natural Resources, Mines and Energy (DNRME) or to council within 30 days of settlement.
+A penalty can apply if notification of a sale is not provided to Titles QLD or to council within 30 days of settlement.

-If you would like more details or assistance, contact council's customer service centre.
+If you would like more details or assistance contact council.